What to Do When Your Doctor Is Not Your Weight Loss Ally

 Unfortunately, because of pervasive weight bias in society, it is hard to not get discouraged by this narrative.
 It is, after all, the narrative many of us have been hearing our whole lives about weight.
 So, before you try to advocate for yourself and get access to the effective treatments you need, find a mental space where you believe that you deserve and need help.

 Once you find that headspace, keep making follow-up appointments.
 Do what your doctor recommends, and come back with the full report of how it went.
-If it didn’t work, do not let it go.
+If it doesn't work, don't let it go.
 A doctor cannot ignore a proactive, dedicated, well-informed patient.

 Join the conversation